syncfusion-content/maui-docs/MAUI/DataForm/migration.md

 <tr>
 <td>{{'[CommitMode](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.DataForm.CommitMode.html)'| markdownify }}</td>
 <td>DataFormCommitMode</td>
-<td>Defines the constants for CommitMode that specifies when the value entered by user should be saved to the data object.</td>
+<td>Defines the constants for the CommitMode that specify when the value entered by the user should be saved to the data object.</td>
 </tr>

 <tr>
 <td>{{'[LabelPosition](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.DataForm.LabelPosition.html)'| markdownify }}</td>
 <td>DataFormLabelPosition</td>
-<td>Defines the constants for label position that specifies whether to layout the label at left or top of editor.</td>
+<td>Defines the constants for the label position that specifies whether to lay out the label at the left or top of the editor.</td>
 </tr>

 <tr>